The master of social work program

 students from CSWE accredited programs will qualify for application

-for Advanced Standing in the Carlow BSW (CSWE is the Council on Social Work
+for Advanced Standing in the Carlow MSW (CSWE is the Council on Social Work

 Education).
 Essentially, advanced standing gives you credit for